Former officer Derek Chauvin faces sentencing Friday afternoon

 Chauvin, 45, was taken immediately into custody for him to start serving his sentence.
 Cahill kept his remarks brief, saying he laid out the basis for the sentence in a court filing based on legal analysis and the facts presented during the trial.

-"What the sentence is not based on is emotion or sympathy, but at the same time I want to acknowledge the deep and tremendous pain that all the families are feeling, especially the Floyd family," Cahill said.
+"What the sentence is not based on is emotion or sympathy, but at the same time I want to acknowledge the deep and tremendous pain that all the families are feeling, especially the Floyd family," Cahill said at the conclusion of the hearing, which lasted less than 90 minutes.
 "You have our sympathies and I acknowledge the pain that you are feeling.

 "It has been painful throughout Hennepin County, throughout the state of Minnesota and throughout the country, but most importantly we need to recognize the pain of the Floyd family."